Introduction:

 Novel Photodiode Cuts Excess Noise, Offers High Detection Efficiency

-The University of California, Los Angeles (UCLA), reported in Feb 2023 of developing a new avalanche photodiode (APD) that offers high sensitivity and low noise levels.
-The new APD has a novel structure that reduces excess noise generated during the avalanche process.
-This allows the APD to achieve higher sensitivity at lower bias voltages, resulting in reduced power consumption and improved device reliability.
-The researchers have demonstrated that the new APD can achieve a 6dB improvement in sensitivity over traditional APDs, as well as a significant reduction in noise.
+In February 2023, the University of California, Los Angeles (UCLA) reported a significant breakthrough in photodiode technology, unveiling a newly developed avalanche photodiode (APD) that boasts high sensitivity and remarkably low noise levels.
+This innovative APD features a novel structure designed to mitigate excess noise generated during the avalanche process, enabling it to achieve higher sensitivity at lower bias voltages.
+Consequently, this advancement leads to reduced power consumption and enhanced device reliability.
+The researchers behind this development have demonstrated a remarkable 6dB improvement in sensitivity compared to traditional APDs, coupled with a notable reduction in noise.

-To build the APD, the researchers combined a semiconductor alloy with a wider bandgap semiconductor.
-The semiconductor alloy is based on a GaAsSb absorption region that has excellent detection efficiency at IR wavelengths up to 1700 nm.
+To construct this groundbreaking APD, the researchers employed a combination of a semiconductor alloy and a wider bandgap semiconductor.
+The semiconductor alloy utilized is based on a GaAsSb absorption region renowned for its exceptional detection efficiency at infrared (IR) wavelengths of up to 1700 nm.

-“One of the long-standing limitations of infrared APDs is a relatively high added noise from the multiplication process that limits the maximum multiplication factor,” said professor Chee Hing Tan.
-“This, in turn, prevented infrared APDs from reaching the performance limit predicted by established models.
+Professor Chee Hing Tan highlighted the significance of this achievement, stating, “One of the long-standing limitations of infrared APDs has been the relatively high added noise from the multiplication process, which has constrained the maximum multiplication factor.
+This limitation has, in turn, hindered infrared APDs from reaching the performance limit predicted by established models.”

-“Our breakthrough result, with an excess noise factor of 2.48, is approaching the theoretical lower limit of 2.
-This provides the pathway to realize extremely low-noise APD that I believe can generate step changes in optical communication and long-range lidar.”
+He continued, “Our breakthrough result, with an excess noise factor of 2.48, is approaching the theoretical lower limit of 2.
+This achievement paves the way for the realization of extremely low-noise APDs, which I believe can catalyze transformative advancements in optical communication and long-range lidar technologies.”

 Conclusion: